cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/getting-started/provision-controller.md

 1. Click on the **Create Team** link near the top of the page.<p>![Create Team](create-team-link.png?width=70pc)
 2. Fill out the form and click the **Build** button.<p>![Create Team form](create-team-form.png?width=70pc)
-3. **IMPORTANT** - While your CloudBees CI managed controller (Jenkins instance) is being provisioned (**it takes a few minutes for Operations Center to provision your managed controller on Kubernetes**), move onto the next section.
+3. **IMPORTANT** - While your CloudBees CI managed controller is being provisioned (**it takes a few minutes for Operations Center to provision your managed controller on Kubernetes**), move onto the next section.

+>NOTE: There are a number of ways to create a managed controller.

 **For instructor led workshops please returns to the [workshop slides](https://cloudbees-days.github.io/core-rollout-flow-workshop/core/#16).**